CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 | Processing Throughput Average            |       |
 | Processing Throughput Standard Deviation |       |

-## 3 Producer VM's: 8 Instances - 3 Consumers VM's: 8 Instances - Large Message Size
+## 3 Producer VM's: 8 Instances - 3 Consumers VM's: 8 Instances - X-Large Message Size

 Run eight instances of your producer on three different machines (24 instances total).
-Configure your producers to always send the [large](./messages/large.txt) message.
+Configure your producers to always send the [x-large](./messages/xlarge.txt) message.

 Ensure you run your programs in such a way that the output is not lost.
 For example: `python main.py > results.csv`.